* Italian bank shares jump 5 percent on deficit cut hopes

 By Hilary Russ

-NEW YORK, Nov 26 (Reuters) - U.S. stocks rose on Monday, fueled by gains in retailer shares during a prime holiday shopping period, while European stocks rallied after signs that Italy was preparing to rework spending plans that have fueled tensions with the European Union.
+NEW YORK, Nov 26 (Reuters) - U.S. stocks rose on Monday, fueled by gains in retailer shares during a prime holiday shopping period, while European stocks rallied after signs that Italy was preparing to rework the spending plans that have fueled tensions with the European Union.

-Oil bounced back after its own "black" Friday, adding to risk-on sentiment, and the pound rose after Britain's Brexit agreement won approval from European leaders.
+Oil bounced back after its own "black" Friday, adding to a risk-on sentiment, and the pound rose after Britain's Brexit agreement won approval from European leaders.

 Italy's governing coalition may reduce next year's budget deficit target to as low as 2 percent of gross domestic product to avoid disciplinary action from the European Commission, Reuters reported.

 Currently, Italy's deficit target is 2.4 percent, far higher than the 0.8 percent set by the previous government.
 The country's budget has put it in dispute with the Commission and alarmed the euro zone.

 The prospect of a lower deficit sent Italy's banks index up nearly 5 percent on Monday, toward its strongest day since June.
 An equally strong rally in bond markets sent Italian borrowing costs to their lowest since September.